sdeleuze/geospatial-messenger/README.md

 ## Run the application

- - Install a PostgreSQL database with PostGis extension, on Mac you can use [Postgresapp](http://postgresapp.com/)
+ - Install a PostgreSQL database with PostGis extension, on Mac you can use [Postgresapp](http://postgresapp.com/).
- - Clone this repository
+ - Clone this repository.
- - Customize database configuration on [application.yml](https://github.com/sdeleuze/geospatial-messenger/blob/master/src/main/resources/application.yml)
+ - Customize database configuration on [application.yml](https://github.com/sdeleuze/geospatial-messenger/blob/master/src/main/resources/application.yml).
- - Run it within your IDE or with `./gradlew bootRun`
+ - Run it within your IDE or with `./gradlew bootRun`.
- - Open `http://localhost:8080/` in your browser, documentation should be available at `http://localhost:8080/docs/index.html` when run from the JAR.
+ - Open `http://localhost:8080/` in your browser.
 ![Screenshot](/screenshot.png?raw=true)
+ - Documentation should be available at `http://localhost:8080/docs/index.html` when run from the JAR.

 ## Improvements I have in mind
  - [Exposed issue #24](https://github.com/JetBrains/Exposed/issues/24): see if Exposed could support natively data classes + repository patten.